jennytangen/Creative-Coding-Portfolio/experiment1.md

 This is experiment one: I have chosen to make a alternative way to read the time.
+I used the rays of sun to show what hour it is (12-hour clock) and then used a cloud moving across the screen to show when a new minute passes.

 [See experiment 1 running here](/experiment1_2025_06_01_13_49_28/index.html)